FrancesReagan/task-master-api/README.md

           -click send

-          -should see Status: 200 OK  -- and in the body of the response back should be a list of all the projects with their id, name, decription, user, timestamp.
+          -should see Status: 200 OK  -- and in the body of the response back should be a list of all the projects with their id, title, decription, user, timestamp.
             <img width="1280" height="764" alt="image" src="https://github.com/user-attachments/assets/d97c5626-b5b6-43f8-84a8-3385c3bfec80" />

   ------------------------------------------------------------------------------------------------------------------